 For example, if you have a brand that sells t-shirts for $20, you might set the free shipping threshold at $45 to encourage the purchase of a third t-shirt.

 Customers expect to access a tracking number so they know when the product will arrive.
-The tracking number is also important for you so you can follow up with the shipping company if there is an issue with the order such as a lost or damaged parcel.
+The tracking number is also important for you so you can follow up with the shipping company if there is an issue with the order, such as a lost or damaged parcel.

 Shipping insurance will help you and the customer to get compensation if an order isn’t delivered in good condition.
 This becomes especially important if you sell fragile or high-value items, as the financial risk of losing or damaging the product is much greater.

 Many carriers offer shipping as a part of their rates.
 Royal Mail, for example, offers insurance of up to £100 on returns.
-Check the insurance coverage offered by various carriers before making a final decision, especially if you sell high value or breakable products.
+Check the insurance coverage offered by various carriers before making a final decision, especially if you sell high-value or breakable products.

 International shipping can become quite complicated, especially if you are shipping to countries that don’t have a trade agreement with your origin country.

-Many countries have specific customs and tax forms that need to be filled in for international shipments, and customers might get annoyed if there is a big tax bill that they need to pay to get the products into the country.
+Many countries have specific customs and tax forms that need to be filled in for international ecommerce shipments, and customers might get annoyed if there is a big tax bill that they need to pay to get the products into the country.

-It is important to be transparent with the customer if there are any potential customs fees, so I always like to have a clear disclaimer on the checkout page and on the order confirmation email.
+It is important to be transparent with the customer if there are any potential customs fees, so I always like to have a clear disclaimer on the checkout page and the order confirmation email.

 Some of the different shipping carriers have different procedures with customs fees, so make sure you understand the policy before deciding on a carrier.

 It isn’t uncommon to have a different shipping handler for your international shipments.
-In my business, I use Royal Mail for most local shipments within the UK and FedEx for my international shipments as they have an easy customs process.
+In my business, I use Royal Mail for most local shipments within the UK and FedEx for my international shipments, as they have an easy customs process.